Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Results and discussion

 \subsection{Radial profile choice}

-A worth-noting difference in the approach followed in our study with respect to other studies is the definition of the profiles.
-More specifically, by contrast to the majority of studies using fitted profiles for the pressure, electron density and temperature \citep[e.g., ][]{kay2012sunyaev,martizzi2016mass,gupta2017sze,henson2016impact,pearce2020hydrostatic,ansarifard2020three,barnes2021characterizing,gianfagna2021exploring}, we instead estimate the hydrostatic mass from the actual radial profiles of pressure and electron density.
-This choice is motivated by our interest in the detailed impact of physical effects on the mass determination.
-We discuss in the following the impact of fitting the radial profiles on the hydrostatic mass as compared to that derived from profiles directly obtained from the simulations.
+A notable difference in the approach followed in our study with respect to other studies is the definition of the profiles.
+More specifically, in contrast with the majority of studies using fitted profiles for the pressure, electron density, and temperature \citep[e.g. ][]{kay2012sunyaev,martizzi2016mass,gupta2017sze,henson2016impact,pearce2020hydrostatic,ansarifard2020three,barnes2021characterizing,gianfagna2021exploring}, we instead estimated the hydrostatic mass from the actual radial profiles of pressure and electron density.
+This choice was motivated by our interest in the detailed impact of physical effects on the mass determination.
+In the following, we discuss the impact of fitting the radial profiles on the hydrostatic mass as compared to that derived from profiles directly obtained from the simulations.